tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Frequently Asked Questions ==

-= Where is the external Featured Image box? =
+= Where is the external featured image box? =

-* Next to the regular Featured Image box, in the post editor.
+* Next to the regular featured image box, in the post editor.

-= Why isn't Preview button working? =
+= Why isn't preview button working? =

 * Your image URL is invalid.
-Take a look at FIFU Settings > Getting Started.
+Take a look at FIFU Settings > Getting started.

 = Does FIFU save the images in the media library? =